TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 - Supervised

 **Algorithm**
-- Determine how regions will be split: minimise Residual sum of squares (create high dimensional boxes)
+- Determine how regions will be split (at a given node, how will we 'decide' how the data should be split): minimise Residual sum of squares (create high dimensional boxes).
+This in turn minimises the intra difference between nodes.
-  - Gini
+  - Gini impurity: The probability of an element in a set (node) being labeled incorrectly if label was picked out randomly from the distribution of the labels in that given set.
+This will tend to zero when set becomes more unified.
   - Chi-Square (Higher is better)
+  - Entropy:
 - Divide predictor space (all space occupied by each data point) into J distinct non-overlapping regions
 - Decision tree splits on all available variables
   - *Regression*